Kristina01111000/Drws_site/README.md

 Change SRS on youtube to match the site https://www.youtube.com/playlist?list=PLZjR4wgTPVeW_RtMa2cYThytRu37Mp6hZ Add link to SRS course above virtual visits, call it short Dr. W’s video lessons Make the SRS public for people who sign in
-Make the first 3 videos available to anyone who goes there, also make course page public Create some action steps for each video, try to get three Add something to the homepage “start our 3 month “Holistic You New Year’s Challenge” click here” make it live on sunday or monday before our next tuesday meeting, link to the first lesson
+Make the first 3 videos available to anyone who goes there, also make course page public, intro, and lessons 1 for earth and water
+Create some action steps for each video, try to get three Add something to the homepage “start our 3 month “Holistic You New Year’s Challenge” click here” make it live on sunday or monday before our next tuesday meeting, link to the first lesson
 Maybe make the homepage video the intro to the srs